erde-lang/erde-lang.github.io/src/docs/introduction.md

-Ultimately, I wanted a language that I would _almost already know_ as a Lua developer that addressed some of Lua's shortcomings (such as the lack of parameter defaults and assignment operators).
+Ultimately, I wanted a language that I would _almost already know_ as a Lua developer that addressed some of Lua's shortcomings (such as the lack of parameter defaults and operator assignments).
 No such language existed at the time, so I decided to create one.

 ### Why symbols over keywords?